Associate Professor of Musicology

 Baroque music, particularly the influence of Italian music in 17th- and 18th-century France.

-Book in progress: The Goûts-réunis in French Court Culture: Italian Music, Noble Patronage Networks, and the Roots of the Musical Enlightenment (1653-1724)
+Book in progress: Italian Music in Louis XIV’s France: Noble Patronage Networks, the Goûts-réunis, and the Roots of the Musical Enlightenment (1653-1724)

 “’Les Ornemens de l’art’: Marc-Antoine Charpentier et la tradition du sublime harmonique.”
 In À la croisée des arts – Sublime et musique religieuse en Europe, ed.
 Sophie Hache and Thierry Favier (Paris: Garnier, 2015), pp. 275-294